Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Texas A&M and its opponents have scored at least 58 points or more only one time this season.
+- Texas A&M and its opponents have scored at least 58 points or more only once this year.

-- Wake Forest's games have gone over 58 points in six of 12 chances this season.
+- So far this season, 50% of Wake Forest's games (6/12) have had more combined points than Friday's over/under of 58.

-- Friday's total is 12.5 points lower than the two team's combined 70.5 points per game average.
+- The two teams combine to average 70.5 points per game, 12.5 more than the over/under in this contest.

-- The 46.2 combined points per game that these two squads have allowed this season are 11.8 fewer than the 58 total in this contest.
+- This contest's total is 11.8 points more than the 46.2 these two squads combine to allow per game this season.

-- The average total in Aggies games this season is 51.2, 6.8 points fewer than Friday's total of 58 .
+- The Aggies and their opponents score an average of 51.2 points per game, 6.8 fewer than Friday's total.

-- In 2021, games involving the Demon Deacons have averaged a total of 64.6 points, 6.6 more than the set over/under in this contest.
+- In 2021, games involving the Demon Deacons have averaged a total of 64.6 points, 6.6 more than the set total in this contest.

 Texas A&M Stats and Trends